prakhar728/Smol_bet/docs/phase1.md

 ## **Overview**
 Phase 1 forms the foundation of **Smol Bet’s autonomous workflow**.
-In this stage, the Shade Agent constantly scans **X (Twitter)** for potential bet-related posts, interprets them, and prepares the necessary on-chain setup for deposits.
+In this stage, the Shade Agent constantly scans **X (Twitter)** for potential bet related posts, interprets them, and prepares the necessary on-chain setup for deposits.

-The goal is to transform natural-language posts into structured data the protocol can act on — automatically, verifiably, and cross-chain.
+The goal is to transform natural language posts into structured data the protocol can act on automatically, verifiably, and cross-chain.

 ---